Enter your Zip Code to see if we serve your area:

 Sue and Rick gave us a call to get a quote for an exterior drainage system.
 Their Sunfield, MI home already had a sump pump to keep the inside of the house dry, but they were looking for something that would keep the rest of their property protected as well.

 After meeting with Sue and Rick, our system design specialist came up with a plan that she thought would handle all of their needs.
-By installing and connecting an exterior drain tile to the barn, home and storm drain, the crew could guarantee that water wouldn’t threaten any part of Sue and Rick’s yard.
+By installing and connecting an exterior drain tile to the barn, home, and storm drain, the crew could guarantee that water wouldn’t threaten any part of Sue and Rick’s yard.
 Since the crew would already be excavating part of the soil to lay the drain tile, Sue and Rick figured they might as well improve on the sump pump discharge, as well.
 Using a separate line, the crew created a discharge system that would connect both the sump pump and gutter downspout to the storm drain.
 Why a separate system?
 Well, if the crew would have just used the drain tile line, they would have run the risk of overwhelming the system and pumping water back into the home.
 With these two systems running through Sue and Rick’s property, they should never have to worry about any type of drainage again!

 We had already completed several jobs on Kate’s Charlotte, MI home when she called us for a final finishing product.
 When we first started, Kate had needed a full waterproofing system, windows, and a yard drain.
 Now that all of that was completed, she was ready for her basement to have a finished look.

 The wood panel walls in the basement had taken a lot of abuse and water damage before the waterproofing system was installed.
 Wood panels don’t typically stand up well to water.
 The organic material is very easy for mold to grow on and they can rot very easily.
 Kate was hoping to replace the damaged wooden walls with one of our inorganic wall systems.
 Our BrightWall system is made of rigid plastic and is perfect for giving basements a more polished, finished look.
-Not only will the plastic material of BrightWall prohibit mold growth, once the panels are installed, they will actually help with the drainage.
-The crew snapped the BrightWall panels into place over the current walls and then connected to them to the perimeter drainage system we had previously installed for Kate.
+Not only will the plastic material of BrightWall prohibit mold growth, once the panels are installed, but they will also actually help with the drainage.
+The crew snapped the BrightWall panels into place over the current walls and then connected them to the perimeter drainage system we had previously installed for Kate.
 If water does continue to enter through the walls, it will leak down behind the panels and into the drainage system for discharge.
 Kate’s home now has the look to go along with her protection.

 Ann and Steven noticed that the crawl space support beams in their lake cottage were starting to sink.
 They suspected that the lake next to the cottage had started to wet the sandy clay soil.
 In turn, the clay settled and the crawl space forced the soil down further.
 They were terrified that the cottage might completely collapse if the beams weren’t replaced.
 After talking to the rest of the family, Ann and Steven gave us a call and requested for a crew to visit them in Rapid City, MI with a solution.